raminrahimzada/gitdb/README.md

 # gitdb
-File database base on Git backend written in C#
+File database based on Git backend written in C#